Antoine-Bst/STL-Three-Valued-Clause-Filtering/README.md

 Antoine Besset, Joris Tillet, and Julien Alexandre dit Sandretto — ENSTA Paris, Institut Polytechnique de Paris.

-This work was done at MIT in the REALM team, an exchange supported by U2IS lab ENSTA Paris - Institut Carnot TSN.
+This work was done at MIT in the REALM team, a visit supported by U2IS lab ENSTA Paris - Institut Carnot TSN.
 This research benefited from the support of the STARTS Projects — CIEDS — Institut Polytechnique.

 ## 11. References